Ewa-Wachnik/Portfolio/Project2-PowerBI-Analysis/README.md

 ## Conclusion

 These steps and insights demonstrate the effective use of Power BI and Excel to transform raw data into actionable business intelligence, aiding Tailwind Traders in strategic decision-making.

 ---

+## License

+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

+---